 Skowhegan Alliance Alumni Publication 2016

-Deadline: Monday, October 12
+Deadline: WEDNESDAY, October 12

 It is a game of pictures: a mysterious template that seeks to offer guidance through the murky, devastating, ecstasy that is human existence.
 Start at zero, gather all of your tools and begin stumbling, unraveling and ascending your way through it.
 Who needs a map?

 There are hundreds if not thousands of themed Tarot decks.
 Forget Rider-Waite, forget the cat decks and the cyber goth decks.
 We are making our own!
 This iteration of the Skowhegan Alliance alumni publication is taking on a new, more mystical format: a tarot deck.
 The deck’s theme will be loosely based on a quote regarding the first Chaos Magician Austin Spare, “diagrams of ideas which I have quite failed to unravel.”

 - We encourage works in all media (painting, drawing, text, photo, etc.) that relate to the card you select—visually, emotionally, spiritually, diagrammatically or otherwise.

-- If more than one submission is received for a card, the organizers will pick the one that best fits within the the deck, both thematically and with the Minor Arcana.
+- If more than one submission is received for a card, the Tarot organizers will pick the artwork that best fits within the the deck, both thematically and with the Minor Arcana.

 If you have any questions, please contact Paige at email@example.com at least 4 days before the deadline.